hong-niu/bios-611-project/README.md

 - localhost:8787

 with username: rstudio and password: 55 (or whatever password one chooses to set).

+# Building the Final Report
+There are two ways to build the final report.
+To build an html version, one may call:

+- make Writeup-rmd.html

+This should run out of the box, run the appropriate scripts, and generate the final html document.
+All auxiliary files including final report can be removed with

+- make clean

-Finally, in order to be able to make the final writeup, tinytex must be manually installed in Rstudio by going to the console and entering:
+Finally, in order to be able to make the final writeup as a tex file to PDF, tinytex must be manually installed in Rstudio by going to the console and entering:

 - tinytex::install_tinytex(force=TRUE) (in the Rstudio console)